 - Penalized by Google search engine for spammy practices

-- Content is hidden behind Non-text contents like images, videos, GIFs, forms, etc.
+- Cloaking Content – Text is hidden behind Non-text content like images, videos, GIFs, forms, etc.

 The step of search engines working is indexing.
 Post crawling, search engines like google work on understanding the content and relevance of webpages.